 At Maricourt, all teachers create and publish their homework online according to the homework timetable.
-School currently uses Show My Homework.
-This means that all homework details are accessible via computer or the app 24/7, long after the school bell rings, which enables pupils to keep track of their homework and deadlines for submission.
+School currently uses Class Charts.
+This means that all homework details are accessible via computer or the app 24/7, long after the school bell rings, which enables students to keep track of their homework and deadlines for submission.
 It also enables parents to monitor homework from a distance and to stay in the loop without being intrusive.